 - Adware: Adware can be used to generate traffic from infected users without their consent.

 - Web Scrapers: Web scrapers can be used to gather competitive information, such as pricing from your website.

 - Concealed ads: Hidden or misleading advertising can be used to attract unwitting users with no chance of converting.

 - Fraudulent proxy traffic: Proxies and VPNs can be used to mask fraudulent traffic.

 So how can you detect and block SIVT?
 As a manual process, it can be a challenge, but there are some best practices that can be taken to achieve at least a baseline of protection.
 Let’s look at Google’s advice first.

 Google’s Advice on Invalid Traffic

-Namely, Google urges publishers to avoid unscrupulous third parties, make sure AdSense implementations are rock solid, and to understand ad traffic and site visitors and watch for unusual behavior.
+Namely, Google urges publishers to avoid unscrupulous third parties, make sure AdSense implementations are rock solid, understand ad traffic and site visitors, and watch for unusual behavior.

 Best Practices for SIVT Mitigation